 The UnboundID Sync Management Console does not persistently store any credentials for authenticating to the Synchronization Server but uses the credentials provided by the user when logging in.
 When managing multiple synchronization server instances, the provided credentials must be valid for each instance.
-Therefore, assuming you have multiple synchronization servers-the main server and a failover-if you change an admin user on the main synchronization server instance, you must make the same change on the other server instance.
+Therefore, assuming you have multiple synchronization servers -the main server and a failover-if you change an admin user on the main synchronization server instance.
 Likewise, if you have multiple synchronization servers, you must make any changes manually at each server instance.